TartanLlama/secret-hitler-strategies/index.md

 -----------------

 ## Advanced Strategy

+### Double dispute
+Sometimes it works for fascists to create a double dispute.
+For example, when an investigation power to be opened,  fascist president forces chancellor to play a fascist policy and then claims, he gave a choice.
+When getting investigation power, investigate a liberal and claim he is a fascist.
+Since three people are in dispute, it is more difficult to exclude them from the game and players would be forced to take sides.

+### Self-downvoting
+When unsure about your Chancellor choice, voting against your own candidate can provide information through votes.
+Where possible have the next President (which you deem likely a Liberal) also vote for the same Chancellor.
+If unsure (Hitler has been enabled) get the next two Presidents to follow the tactic.

 ### Maximising Presidency
 If you are a possible choice for President (i.e. within two clockwise spaces of the initial president since the vote count reset), then it can often make sense to vote down governments to maximise your chance of getting the Presidency and therefore having more of an influence over the game.
 This is particularly important if a strong power will activated if a Fascist policy is enacted.
 This is a general strategy that applies to both teams as you can trust yourself more than the others to make the right decision.